 Students at grade level finish as many of the activities as possible independently, but these are reviewed in their reading groups so the skills can be reinforced.

 When a group is at the table, explicit reading instruction happens.
 This means reading the text passage, using the words and skills from the activities to show how they relate within the passage and practicing the skills.

 Honestly, we never realized how closely linked learning prefixes, syllables and root words could be to understanding what is read.
 Before too long, our students started making connections between these activities to what they were reading.
 They started noticing they could break apart words on their own to help them decode and understand the meaning of unfamiliar words.

-While a group works with the teacher at a table, the rest of the class is working on the activities as independently as possible, reading their leveled reading, silent reading material of their choice or working on reading activities assigned from Guided Reading.
+While a group works with the teacher at a table, the rest of the class is working on the activities as independently as possible, reading their levelled reading, silent reading material of their choice or working on reading activities assigned from Guided Reading.
 Sometimes we’ll have students working on a writing assignment or other class work we’re trying to complete.

 As our class progresses, students develop the ability to work more independently, so these work sessions gradually become longer.
 In fact, we can usually work two half-hour reading group sessions along with a whole group mini-lesson each day.

 Getting students to work independently can be a challenge, but it truly comes down to classroom management and assigning the right work.
 You might want to read this post: Are You Accidentally Teaching Helplessness?

 Choose a Set

 Choose one of the sets of Weekly Reading Comprehension Skills.
 We choose them by topic and try to link them to whatever we’re working on in Social Studies or Science, but it doesn’t always line up and that’s okay.
 You can try a free week: for Grade 4 Writing-On-Stone Provincial Park or Grade 5 Permafrost.